rusyasoft/rusyasoft.github.io/_posts/2018-09-10-graphs-MaximumFlow.md

 ## Problem
 Given a graph which represents a flow network where every edge has a capacity.
 Also given two vertices source *S* and sink *T* in the graph.
 Find out the maximum possible flow from *S*  to *T* with following constraints
-a) Flow on an edge doesn't exceed the given capacity of the edge
+a.
+Flow on an edge doesn't exceed the given capacity of the edge
-b) In-flow is equal to Out-flow for every vertex except *s* and *t*
+b.
+In-flow is equal to Out-flow for every vertex except *s* and *t*

 ## Ford-Fulkerson Algorithm
 The following is a simple idea of the algorithm
-1) Start with a initial maxFlow as 0
+1. Start with a initial maxFlow as 0
-2) While there is an augmenting path from source to sink Add this path flow to maxFlow
+2. While there is an augmenting path from source to sink Add this path flow to maxFlow
-3) Return maxFlow
+3. Return maxFlow

 ![NoImage](/assets/2018-09-10-maxflow/MaximumFlowExampleFigure1.jpg)